 One of the objectives of this study was to assess plans and preparations for earthquakes in institutions that serve a high proportion of disabled persons.
 Several different types of institutions, including hospitals, vocational training centers for disabled persons, and schools for developmentally disabled individuals could be candidates for such a study.
-However, a decision was made to focus on nursing homes, for three reasons: (1) nursing homes provide round-the-clock and long-term care, rather than providing services for part of the day or on a short-term basis, and for this reason, residents can be said to face a greater degree of risk; (2) rather than being specialized, nursing homes serve persons with a variety of disabilities; (3) they are a large and growing segment of the health care sector in the U.S.
+However, for three reasons, a decision was made to focus on nursing homes: 1) nursing homes provide round-the-clock, long-term care, rather than services for part of a day or for a short-term, and for this reason, residents can be said to face a greater degree of risk; 2) rather than being specialized, nursing homes serve persons with a variety of disabilities; 3) nursing homes represent a large and growing segment of the health care industry in the U.S.

 The size of the nursing home population has increased dramatically in the last 25 years.
-Among the factors contributing to this increase are: the increase in the number of elderly persons in the population, particularly those over 75; changes in Social Security, Medicare and Medicaid regulations; and the need for alternatives to hospital and mental hospital treatment for chronically ill persons (Dunlop, 1979).
-By 1974, there were more beds in nursing homes in the U.S. than in general hospitals, and the nursing home occupancy rate was higher (Kane and Kane, 1980).
+Among the factors contributing to this growth are the increase in the number of elderly persons in the population, particularly those over 75; changes in Social Security, Medicare, and Medicaid regulations; and the need for alternatives to hospital and mental hospital treatment for chronically ill persons (Dunlop, 1979).
+By 1974, there were more beds in nursing homes in the U.S. than in general hospitals, and the nursing home occupancy rate was higher (Kane and Kanc, 1980).
 An estimated 1.3 million persons in the U.S. reside in nursing homes; these numbers are expected to increase considerably in the future, because the size of the elderly population--particularly the over-75 segment--is increasing rapidly (General Accounting Office, 1983).
 At present, approximately 1.5% of persons aged 65-74 and 10% of those over 75 live in nursing homes (Kane and Kane, 1980).

 The nursing home population consists overwhelmingly of disabled persons.
 In fact, the most important determinant of nursing home residency is dependency in routine daily living and personal care activities, such as eating, bathing, using the toilet, and dressing (General Accounting Office, 1983).
-The 1977 National Nursing Home Survey found that only 9.6% of nursing home residents were not dependent in any of six major daily living (bathing, dressing, toileting, transferring, activities continence, and eating).
+The 1977 National Nursing Home Survey found that only 9.6% of nursing home residents were not dependent in any of six major daily living activities (bathing, dressing, toileting, transferring, continence, and eating).
 The remainder were dependent in one or more areas, and 23% were dependent in all six (Vital and Health Statistics, 1980).
-Mental illness or cognitive disability is also an important predictor or nursing home use.
-A recent study found that mental illness and use of ambulation aids were significant factors in predicting nursing home replacement (Branch and Jette, 1982).
+Mental illness and cognitive disability are also important predictors of nursing home use, and a recent study found that mental illness and use of ambulation aids were also significant factors in predicting nursing home placement (Branch and Jette, 1982).

 Like other health facilities in California, nursing homes are required to prepare written emergency plans and develop measures for both "internal" disasters, such as fires, and "external" disasters and mass casualty incidents.
-Title 22, California Administrative Code, Sections 72551 and 72553 provide details on the tasks that should be addressed and cite relevant authorities.
+Title 22, California Administrative Code, Sections 72551 and 72553, provides details on the tasks that should be addressed and cites relevant authorities.
 Nursing homes thus have a legal mandate to engage in disaster planning and to conduct emergency preparedness drills.
-At the same time, they must focus on a variety of other tasks and functions, which may take priority.
+At the same time, they must focus on a variety of other tasks and functions which may take priority.